writingmate/vibe-marketing/blog/examples/ai-document-review-article.md

 With the boom of technology and business, people are dealing with more and more documents each day.
 But AI boom, in turn, made document review much more simple and efficient.
 AI tools can now analyze, summarize, and compare PDFs, spreadsheets, images, and text files.

 My name is Artem and in recent years I had to analyze and review thousands of documents.
 AI tools helped me to save a lot of time, and I have tested many of them.
 So, not only has digital world made us to work and review documents more, it also gives us some tools to review documents with AI and to make all document-related workflow way faster and more efficient.
-AI tools that we are going to list below are not just quick and accurate – they also do their best to keep your data private.
+AI tools that we are going to list below are not just quick and accurate â they also do their best to keep your data private.
 In this guide, I'll walk you through the best AI tools for document review available in May 2025 (the list if last updated on April 30, 2025).

 ### All-in-One AI Document Review Platforms